AlbertoJ0/multizone-fpga/README.md

 # X300

-This repository contains the X300, a modified version of [SiFive's Freedom E300 Platform](https://github.com/sifive/freedom/tree/3624efff1819e52cec30c72f9085158189f8b53f) to support [MultiZone](https://hex-five.com/products/) and IoT applications.
+This repository contains the X300, a secure version of [SiFive's Freedom E300 Platform](https://github.com/sifive/freedom/tree/3624efff1819e52cec30c72f9085158189f8b53f) modified to work with the free and open [MultiZone Secure IoT Stack](https://github.com/hex-five/multizone-secure-iot-stack).
 Here's a comparison between the E300 and the X300:

 | E300             | X300                                         |